distinctiondiaries/mkspec/README.md

     gem 'mkspec'

-and run bundle at the command prompt to install it:
+and run `bundle` at the command prompt to install it.

-    bundle

 Usage